United States Regiments & Batteries > New York > 79th New York Infantry Regiment

 September 16-17

-The regiment lost 8 men killed or mortally wounded and 2 officers and 22 men wounded.
+The regiment was commanded by Lieutenant Colonel David Morrison.
+It lost 8 men killed or mortally wounded and 2 officers and 22 men wounded.

-From the War Department marker for Christ’s Brigade along Rodman Avenue on the Antietam battlefield:
+From the War Department marker for Christ’s Brigade along Rodman Avenue at Antietam:

 On the morning of the 17th Christ’s Brigade was in reserve on the eastern slope of the ridge on the left bank of the Antietam, nearly opposite the Burnside Bridge.